compose-spec/compose-spec/spec.md

   back-tier:
 ```

-This sample illustrates the distinction between volumes, configs and secrets.
+This example illustrates the distinction between volumes, configs and secrets.
 While all of them are all exposed
 to service containers as mounted files or directories, only a volume can be configured for read+write access -
-secrets and config are read-only.
-Volume configuration allows you to select a volume driver and pass driver options
+secrets and configs are read-only.
+The volume configuration allows you to select a volume driver and pass driver options
 to tweak volume management according to the actual infrastructure.
 Configs and Secrets rely on platform services,
-and are declared `external` as not being managed as part of the application: Compose implementation will use
+and are declared `external` as they are not managed as part of the application lifecycle: the Compose implementation
-platform-specific lookup mechanism to retrieve runtime values.
+will use a platform-specific lookup mechanism to retrieve runtime values.

 ## Compose file